kaibadash/kaibadash/README.md

 # kaibadash

-I am a software ngineer, and I am also a creator :smile:
+I am a software engineer, and I am also a creator :smile:
 I like ...

 - making everyone be happy :relaxed: